 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

 AK starts in the cells at the very bottom of the epidermis which are called basal cells.
-In AK, the basal cells look bigger, darker, and appear more disorganized compared to the more superficial squamous cells.
+When examined under the microscope, the abnormal cells in AK look bigger, darker, and appear more disorganized compared to the more superficial squamous cells.

-Pathologists divide AK in groups called variants based on how the cells look under the microscope.
-Variants include:
+Pathologists divide AK into groups called variants based on how the cells look under the microscope.

-Bowenoid type AK is very important because it is considered a pre-cancerous disease that can, over time, turn into a cancer called squamous cell carcinoma.
-For this reason, Bowenoid type AK needs to be completely removed in order reduce the risk of developing cancer and to avoid recurrence.
+Bowenoid type AK is important because it is associated with a higher risk of changing into a type of cancer called squamous cell carcinoma over time.
+For this reason, Bowenoid type AK needs to be completely removed in order to reduce the risk of developing cancer and to avoid recurrence.